whimsial/liver-stator/README.md

 ### Step 2: detection of doublets

+There is an option here chosing between 2 packages `scrublet` and `scDblFinder`.
+The first one is older and implemented in Python, the second one is more modern, implemented in R and tends to discover more doublets.
+The `scDblFinder` is implemented directly in the pipeline.
-The key operation in this step is a call to `scrub_doublets` function from the `scrublet` package which is designed to detect doublets (also known as multiplets) in single-cell RNA sequencing (scRNA-seq) data.
+For `scrublet` the key operation in this step is a call to `scrub_doublets` function from the `scrublet` package which is designed to detect doublets (also known as multiplets) in single-cell RNA sequencing (scRNA-seq) data.
 Doublets occur when two or more cells are inadvertently sequenced together as a single cell.
 Identifying and removing doublets is crucial for accurate downstream analysis because they can introduce significant noise and bias into the results.

 The `scrub_doublets` function processes scRNA-seq data and returns **doublet scores** for each cell, consisting of: